AMarcoly/AMarcoly/README.md

 - 👋 Hi, I’m @AMarcoly
 - 👀 I’m interested in series, movies, video game and programming.
-- 🌱 I’m currently learning Informatics
+- 🌱 I’m currently learning computer engineering at University of Strasbourg
 - 💞️ I’m looking to collaborate on web programming and Language C
 - 📫 How to reach me marcolyantoine@yahoo.com